scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_process_hires.rst

 (smoothing, conversion to grayscale) to a high-resolution image layer of :class:`squidpy.im.ImageContainer`.

 By default, :func:`squidpy.im.process_img` processes the entire input image at once.
-In the case of high-resolution tissue slides however, the images might bo too big to fit in memory and cannot be processed at once.
+In the case of high-resolution tissue slides however, the images might be too big to fit in memory and cannot be processed at once.
 In that case you can use the arguments ``xs`` and ``ys`` that will tile the image in crops of size ``(ys, xs)``, process each crop, and re-assemble the resulting image.